SAP/cloud-identity-developer-guide/docs/Authorization/GettingStarted.md

 # Getting Started

-This document provides the basic information required to use AMS for authorization checks in your application.
+This document provides the basic information required to use Authorization Management Service (**AMS**) for authorization checks in your application.
 It provides an overview of the available library modules, their features, and how to integrate them into your projects.

 ## Supported Languages and Frameworks

-The AMS client libraries consist of different modules for the following programming languages and frameworks:
+The client libraries of AMS consist of different modules for the following programming languages and frameworks:

 - **Java** (Maven):
     - [jakarta-ams](/Libraries/java/jakarta-ams/jakarta-ams.md)